JayWaddy/JS-DOM/JavaScript DOM Manipulation Guide/2 - Properties.md

 // Hello, World!
 123
 ```

-in the browser, you will see that the <span class="html">span</span> element is still not displayed in the browser, but shows in the console.
+you will see that the span element is still not displayed in the browser, but shows in the console. *The styling is ignored.*

 However, if you were to console log: